kataw/kataw/test/__snapshot__/parser/expressions/classes/invalid-class-fields.md

 ✖ Missing an opening brace - '{ - start: 256, end: 257
 ✖ Expression expected - start: 256, end: 257
 ✖ Expression expected - start: 257, end: 258
-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 270, end: 275 ✖ Missing an opening brace - '{ - start: 280, end: 281
+✖ Missing an opening brace - '{ - start: 280, end: 281
 ✖ Expression expected - start: 280, end: 281
 ✖ Expression expected - start: 281, end: 282
-✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 294, end: 299 ✖ The parser expected to find a '}' to match the '{' token here - start: 302, end: 305 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 285, end: 302 ✖ Declaration or statement expected - start: 308, end: 309
+✖ The parser expected to find a '}' to match the '{' token here - start: 302, end: 305
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 285, end: 302 ✖ Declaration or statement expected - start: 308, end: 309